valkyrie2/ROGemPick/README.md

 3. When enough score is accumulated for an upgrade, it applies the upgrade immediately
 4. The process continues for the specified number of days
 5. Results are displayed in charts and a detailed table
-6. Color coding helps identify upgrade days (green) and quota limit days (yellow)
+6. Color coding helps identify upgrade days (green)

 ## Technologies Used